stevob14/passivecash/index.md

 Passive cash is cash that requires little to no effort to earn and maintain.
 If you are someone who wants to achieve FIRE(financial independence and early retirement), passive cash is what you want to focus on.

 In general, making cash with little to no effort to earn and maintain is primarily dependent on having cash to start with.
 I think it's important to break down your cash to the smallest value - a penny.
-From there, you can view every penny as an indivual worker that you employ.
+From there, you can view every penny as an individual worker that you employ.
 Overtime, these little "workers" can earn you passive cash even while you sleep.
 I have compiled a list of working methods in getting you one step closer to financial freedom.

 ### High Yield Savings Accounts

 High yield savings accounts are online accounts that pay multitudes more than a standard savings account.
 Lets say you have $100 dollars that you would like to deposit to a traditional savings account.
-On average, a tradional savings account may offer a .09% interest rate.
+On average, a traditional savings account may offer a .09% interest rate.
 This means that in 12 months, your $100 would be (100 * .0009) + 100 = $100.09.
 Now lets say you invest this same $100 in a high yield savings account.
 As of 5/24/2020, the best interest rate is 1.75%.
-This is ~19 times the average interest rate offered at a tradional savings account.
+This is ~19 times the average interest rate offered at a traditional savings account.
 In 12 months, your $100 would be (100 * .0175) + 100 = $101.75.

 Please note, for simplicity, these calculations do not take into account compounding interest.
 Compounding interest is essentially interest on interest, or rather, the result of reinvesting the interest earned.
-Compounding interest can be compounded daily, monthly, quarterly, or anually.
+Compounding interest can be compounded daily, monthly, quarterly, or annually.
 While these values seem small, keep in mind what I said about breaking down your cash to the smallest value.
 The more cash you have, the more you can make passively.
 Here is an updated [list](https://www.doctorofcredit.com/high-interest-savings-to-get/) of current high yield savings accounts.

 ### Earn Interest on Crypto